tezos/tezos-mirror/docs/developer/proposal_testing.rst

 1. Snapshot the Alpha Protocol
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Snapshoting the Alpha protocol is an optional procedure whose objective is to
+Snapshotting the Alpha protocol is an optional procedure whose objective is to
 convert the Alpha protocol to a format that could be injected into Mainnet,
 which is done by performing the following three steps: